 Sow seeds in the spring after all danger of frost has passed for your area and then again in temperate regions in the fall.
 Anise is not tolerant of frost so be sure to wait until air and soil temperatures have warmed in the spring before propagating anise herbs.
 Anise, or aniseed, hails from the Mediterranean and, as such, requires temperate to subtropical temps of at least 45-75 F. (6-24 C.), optimally even warmer at 55-65 F. (12-18 C.).

 Prior to anise propagation, soak the seed overnight to aid in germination.
 Select a site that is in full sun and prepare the planting area by raking out any large stones and loosening the soil.
-Anise grows best in a pH of between 5.0-8.0 and is tolerant of a wide array of soil types but thrives in well-draining loam.
-If the soil is nutrient poor, amend it with compost.
+Anise grows best at a pH of between 5.0-8.0 and is tolerant of a wide array of soil types but thrives in well-draining loam.
+If the soil is nutrient-poor, amend it with compost.

 When the flower heads (umbels) are fully open and browning, cut off the heads.
 Store the flower heads in a dry place or place them in the direct sun to dry more rapidly.
 When they are completely dry, remove the husks and umbels.
 Store the seeds in an airtight container.